-"But quite definitely we saw it from the American point of view, and the people who were responsible for the handling of the Near East interests of our Government in the State Department have been proven wrong clear
+"But quite definitely we saw it from the American point of view, and the people who were responsible for the handling of the Near East interests of our Government in the State Department have been proven wrong clear down the line.
+Egypt's invitation to the Soviet to provide it with arms, which involve ultimately techniciams and communist propaganda, is the very seal and testament of their blundering policy.

-"When our Government set out to arm the Near East as a bulwark against Sovietism, without first assuring itself that such weapons would not be used to precipitate war among the countries in the Near East -- without first making sure that they would not be used against Israel -- without insisting that Israel should be included in any military pact for the defense of that region of which it is a vital part, our State Department blundered and the degree of ungest which today prevails in that part of the world, and the general deterioration of the situation there, is the measure of that blunder proceeded to encourage regional defense pacts in the Middle East with the understanding that Israel need not be included in such pacts.
+"When our Government set out to arm the Near East as a bulwark against Sovietism, without first assuring itself that such weapons would not be used to precipitate war among the countries in the Near East -- without first making sure that they would not be used against Israel -- without insisting that Israel should be included in any military pact for the defense of that region of which it is a vital part, our State Department blundered and the degree of unrest which today prevails in that part of the world, and the general deterioration of the situation there, is the measure of that blunder proceeded to encourage regional defense pacts in the Middle East with the understanding that Israel need not be included in such pacts.

-"Our Government could have pressed for peace and for the lifting of the blockade against Israel when Egypt courted our support in her efforts to free the Suez Canal Zone from British troops.
+"Our Government could have pressed for peace and for the lifting of the blockade against Israel when Egypt courted our support in her efforts to free the Siez Canal Zone from British troops.
 It was a logical thing to have asked for, as part of a general pacification of that region but our State Department refused to do it.
 It gave Egypt its full measure of support unconditionally.